Breton Tyner-Bryan is an American born dancer, actor, choreographer, and photographer, as well as a highly sought after teacher.

-By invitation, Breton has studied with Bill T. Jones/Arnie Zane Dance Company, Australian Dance Theatre and Sydney Dance Company.
-Breton has choreographed for Woodside Vaulters, a Flash Mob Commercial for Sonas Denim Company, Jewels in the Square presented by LINES Dance Center, and Brigham Young University.
-She has taught for The Place (London), Tempered Body Dance (London), Dance Base Scotland, San Francisco State University, ODC Dance, LINES Ballet, Peridance, Mark Morris Dance, Columbia Ballet Collaborative, NYU/Tisch Dance, and Google.
+Breton holds a BFA in Ballet Performance from the University of Utah and received her training at the School of the Hartford Ballet.
+By invitation she has studied with Bill T. Jones/Arnie Zane Dance Company, Australian Dance Theatre and Sydney Dance Company.
+Breton is on faculty at New York University, Broadway Dance Center, Peridance, Sleep No More, Ballet Hispanico, Joffrey Ballet School, and Sidra Bell Dance.
+She has taught for The Place (London), Dance Base Scotland, San Francisco State University, ODC Dance, LINES Ballet, Mark Morris Dance Center, Complexions Contemporary Ballet, Fall For Dance Festival, Columbia Ballet Collaborative, The Edge, and Google.

 Choreographic credits include Sonas Denim Commercial, Jewels in the Square presented by Alonzo King LINES Ballet, Brigham Young University, SELF, and Woodside Vaulters Equestrian international competitions.
 As a performer and choreographer Breton's work has been featured in Pointe Magazine, Dance Informa Magazine, Broadway World, Oberon’s Grove, Huffington Post, and the New York Times